The Best Waffle Recipe

 - 4 tablespoons butter

-Whisk together all ingredients in a large bowl and store in an airtight container until ready to use.
+- Whisk together all flour, baking powder, baking soda, salt, brown sugar and granulated sugar in a large bowl and store in an airtight container until ready to use.
 (If there are clumps of brown sugar you can break them apart with your fingers.)